HenryCaprinchosa/Enterprise-Edge-Security-pfSense/README.md

 ### Test 1: Failover Test
 * **Scenario:** Simulated a sudden hardware failure of the Master pfSense node during active traffic.
 * **Result:** The Backup node successfully detected the missing CARP heartbeats and assumed the Master role.
-The failover occured in ~3 seconds, and thanks to 'pfsync' state replication, active TCP sessions were not dropped.
+The failover occurred in ~3 seconds, and thanks to 'pfsync' state replication, active TCP sessions were not dropped.

 ![Failover Wireshark Test](wireshark_failover_test.png)
 ![Failover Ping Test](icmp_failover_test.png)